MinnaNL/js-quiz/README.md

-LOTR quiz with light mode and dark mode for Javascript 1
+Game of thrones quiz with light mode and dark mode